 Sigma Theta Tau International, the Honor Society of Nursing, is an organization that fosters scholarship in nursing.
 It is dedicated to improving the health of people worldwide by increasing the scientific base of nursing practice.
 In 1936, Sigma Theta Tau was the first organization in the United States to fund nursing research.
 It has world-wide recognition and respect.

 Membership is by invitation to baccalaureate and graduate nursing students who demonstrate excellence in scholarship and to nurse leaders who exhibit exceptional achievements in nursing.
 Membership guidelines are determined by Sigma Theta Tau International.
-The benefits of membership in this organization are: professional recognition, networking opportunities (grants/conferences), publications, and other resources Wilmington University College of Health Professions' chapter, Omicron Gamma, received its charter in March 1998.
+The benefits of membership in this organization are: professional recognition, networking opportunities (grants/conferences), publications, and other resources Wilmington University College of Health Professions and Natural Sciences' chapter, Omicron Gamma, received its charter in March 1998.
 By invitation, Omicron Gamma annually inducts nursing students and community members who exhibit commitment to nursing excellence as scholars, leaders, practitioners, and innovators.
-The induction pledge emphasizes commitment to honor, community, service, and knowledge perpetuate to professional ideals.
-The information about STTI may be read in its entirety on the College of Health Professions' home page at www.wilmu.edu/health/sigma.aspx
+The induction pledge emphasizes commitment to honor, knowledge perpetuate professional community, service. and to ideals.
+The information about STTI may be read in its entirety on the College of Health Professions and Natural Sciences' home page at www.wilmu.edu/health/sigma.aspx